irman33/signlang/README.md

 # SignLang

-Website develloped to help my girlfriend learn recite the alphabet backwards in sign language
+Website to help with learning to recite the sign language alphabet backwards backwards

 ## Controls